-The Social Justice Committee regularly meets the 2nd Sunday of the month at 12:15pm in the Beatrix Potter Room of the Longfellow Building.
+The Social Justice Committee regularly meets the 3nd Sunday of the month at 12:15pm in the Fellowship Hall of the Channing Murray Building.
 Members and guests are welcome.
 See the announcements, the events calendar, or contact the Social Justice team (see below) for more details or information.

 Below are some of the activities and events, or ongoing “portfolios” that our church members are involved with in the larger community.
 The links will take you to the partner organizations’ websites.

 On May 18, 2014, we voted at our congregational meeting to become a Charter for Compassion Partner Organization with the Compassionate San Antonio network.
 We work to help make San Antonio a more compassionate community.

 Congregational Study/Action Issues

 Congregational Study/Action Issues (CSAIs) are issues selected by Unitarian Universalist member congregations for four years of study, reflection and action.
 In the third year of this process, delegates at General Assembly (GA) can vote to approve a Statement of Conscience (SOC) resulting from congregational feedback on the CSAI.
 A fourth year is devoted to implementation.

 A broad-based interfaith community organization dedicated to organizing local citizens and working on a range of issues of concern to our families.

 Hands-On Service opportunities

 Throughout the year, members of our congregation serve those in need in the local community by preparing meals at Haven for Hope for our homeless residents, and sorting and preparing food bags for the hungry at the San Antonio Food Bank.